 BASKETBALL WEEKLY BLAST #1

-Please ensure you circulate the information in these “Weekly Blasts” throughout the season in an effort to consistently address the issues observed during GHSA games.
+Please be sure to circulate the information in these “Weekly Blasts” throughout the season in an effort to regularly address the issues observed during GHSA games.

 SHOT CLOCK – This is the 3rd year of our roll-in for use of the Shot Clock in varsity level contests.
 Keep in mind the following:

 - Use of a Shot Clock is mandatory at all varsity level contests.
 Failure to have an operable device, or alternate device, shall result in the host school being assessed an “administrative” technical foul to start each quarter.
 NOTE: The Shot Clock may be used at the sub-varsity level if agreed upon prior to the day of competition.